 This is an opportunity to show your creativity!
 Your labels can be as simple or as colorful as you would like to make them – dress them up if you are throwing a themed party.

-I’m personally a fan of labels hand-written in calligraphy.
-(I would love to learn how to write in calligraphy!)
+We’re fans of labels hand-written in calligraphy.
+(Learn how to write in calligraphy!)
 Make sure font is a large enough size for guests to read, especially if the event is dimly-lit for an evening soiree.

 4. Give some support